battery-degradation-prediction/battery_degradation_prediction/README.md

 # Use Cases

-### Core Functuniality
+### Core Functionality

-> **User Inputs and/or accesses a file (i.e. database) of cycling data (containing all data from start-to-end of life) containing a large sample of batteries of a single chemistry, data is proccesed into python, cleaned for machine learning, and recieves a trained ML model that accuarly predicts the cycle number at which capacity fades 80% of its original value (ie end of first life)**
+> **User Inputs and/or accesses a file (i.e. database) of cycling data (containing all data from start-to-end of life) containing a large sample of batteries of a single chemistry, data is processed into python, cleaned for machine learning, and receives a trained ML model that accurately predicts the cycle number at which capacity fades 80% of its original value (ie end of first life)**

-### If Time Permitting, Additonal Functuniality will include
+### If Time Permitting, Additional Functionality will include

-1. After data cleaning, data containing both "raw" and "predicted capcity" will be effectively visualized
+1. After data cleaning, data containing both "raw" and "predicted capacity" will be effectively visualized

-2. Using the trained model, user inputs limited amount of cycling data (e.g., first 30 cycles) and software outputs forcasted cycle number at which capacity is expected to fade to 80%
+2. Using the trained model, user inputs limited amount of cycling data (e.g., first 30 cycles) and software outputs forecasted cycle number at which capacity is expected to fade to 80%

-3. Using the trained model, user inputs limited amount of cycling data (e.g., first 30 cycles) and software outputs forcasted cycle number at which capacity is expected to fade to 30%
+3. Database Administrator can add a new database for a different chemistry to model

 4. GUI

-5. User selects features of interest they wish to train the model on
+5. User selects which specific features of interest they wish to train the model on

 # Component Specification